UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 ## Exercise 2: use `grep` with a pipe

+In this exercise, we use `grep` with a pipe.

 ### Exercise 2.1: read a command that has a `grep` with a pipe

 How would you explain the command below in English?